What Does Macro Headwinds Mean?

 The word “macro” refers to big-picture signals like inflation, interest rates, Treasury yields, the U.S. dollar, equities, volatility, and central bank expectations.
 A headwind is something that can make progress harder, so a macro headwind means the wider backdrop may be making risk assets harder to hold.

-Macro headwind matters because markets do not move only on asset-specific news.
+Macro headwinds matter because markets do not move only on asset-specific news.
 Broader economic conditions can affect how willing traders are to take risk.

 When macro conditions become more difficult, traders may become more cautious, reduce exposure, wait for clearer confirmation, or move toward safer assets.
 This can affect market context even when individual crypto headlines look positive.